Are you looking to set up a WooCommerce BOGO coupon? Looking for the best WooCommerce BOGO plugin to help you do it?

 The great thing about this is that if they remove one of the products which triggered the deal, and that means the trigger conditions are no longer met, then the coupon will be removed along with the product that was applied as part of that deal.

-It makes it impossible for the customer to claim the deal without satisfying the deal terms first.
+It makes it impossible for the customer to claim the deal without satisfying the deal terms first or claim for most expensive products than they are entitled to.

 Automatically Applying WooCommerce BOGO Coupons